virtualdisplay-io/client/docs/mapping-concept.md

 ```

 The key is: whatever value you define in your mapping must match what you pass to `select()`.

-### 4. Selection state

-Each value can be marked as selected or not:

-- `isSelected: true` - This option is active by default
-- `isSelected: false` or omitted - This option is not active

-For our bicycle, we might want:

-- Default frame color: Blue (`isSelected: true`)
-- Default frame size: Medium (most common)
-- Default accessories: None (base model)

 ## How the mapping process works